 It is important to note that children with an intellectual disability may not exhibit many of these characteristics.
 Equally children who do not have an intellectual disability may display some of these characteristics at times.

 Co-existence with other disorders

-It is important to remember that children with an intellectual disability can present with a broad range of challenges.
-This does not mean that they cannot learn.
-These children will be slow learners in many areas throughout their life, but their ability to function independently at school and in society will generally improve if given the appropriate support, supervision and positive reinforcement.
+As previously noted, while children with an intellectual disability can present with a broad range of challenges, this does not mean they cannot learn.
+They will be slow learners in many areas throughout their life, but with appropriate support, supervision and positive reinforcement of their ability to function independently at school and in society will be optimised.

 Strategies to support the child with an intellectual disability

 Teachers are required to make ‘reasonable adjustments’ for students with disabilities.
 Ensure these strategies are inclusive where possible, part of accepted practice, discreet, negotiated via consultation, support independent and continued learning and engagement.
 For example,

 - Provide ‘hands on’ concrete aids, manipulatives, drawings, diagrams and mathematical tools to support learning and completion of tasks.
 For example, when teaching numeracy concepts such as addition, subtraction or length multisensory activities can be helpful; when teaching letter formation, you might ask the child to write the letter on an outside path in chalk, write the letter with their finger in sand, trace the letter with a glue stick and then cover the paper in glitter, or ‘write’ using felt letters that can be cut and pasted down to make letters and common words.